ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 To facilitate description of normative Verifier behavior, this document uses abstract representation of Verifier internals.

-* Claim: A structure that has a key-value pairing.
+* Claim: A piece of information, in the form of a key-value pair.
 * Environment Measurement Tuple (EMT): A structure containing a set of environment Claims that describe a Target Environment and a set of measurement Claims that describe attributes of the Target Environment.